 Kalguksu noodles are made with dough from wheat flour and eggs which is rolled out thinly and cut into long strips.
 Ingredients like dried anchovies, shellfish, and kelp are simmered for several hours to prepare the broth before the noodles and vegetables are added and boiled together.

 Without question, kimchi is the dish that’s most representative of Korean food and culture.
-It’s what most people think of when they think of Korean cuisine.
+It’s what most non-Koreans think of when they think of Korean food.

 There are hundreds of varieties of kimchi made using different vegetables as the main ingredient.
 It’s considered a national dish in both North and South Korea.